kmarkley/Indigo-Mac-Disks/README.md

 Free space on the disk as a percent ot total.

 * **Identifier**
-The identifier of the disk as it appaers in the first column of the 'df' command.
+The identifier of the disk as it appaers in the first column of the `df` command.

 * **Disk Type**
 The type of disk.